danaugustin/Ansible/README.md

             ###     ### ###    ####  ########  ########### #########  ########## ##########
 ```

-This is a collection of Ansible files used in my homelab and for other various projects.
+This is a collection of Ansible playbooks used in my homelab and for other various projects.